attackgoat/screen-13/README.md

 asset baking process. _Screen 13_ provides all asset-baking logic and aims to provide wide support for texture formats, vertex formats, and other associated data.
 Baked assets are stored in `.pak` files.

+Features of the `.pak` file format:

+- Individually compressed assets
+- Baking process is multi-threaded and heavily cached
+- Supports `.gltf`/`.glb` with LOD, meshlets, cache/fetch optimizations, and more
+- Material system (including baking of PBR data)

 ## Goals